 Jamie grew up with his younger sister Amanda in South Acton.
-His mother Betsy has been a kindergarten teacher in the Acton public schools for over twenty years, and his father Dave worked as an electrical engineer for thirty-five years for Raytheon Company in Marlborough and Sudbury.
+His mother Betsy was a kindergarten teacher in the Acton public schools for over twenty-seven years, and his father David worked as an electrical engineer for over 40 years years for Raytheon in Marlborough and Sudbury.
 Jamie currently lives in West Acton village.

 Advocacy for Those in Need